-5.png)

 Navigating an insurance claim can be overwhelming, especially in the middle of a stressful event.
 Reputable restoration companies streamline the process by:

-At Titus Restoration, we’ve worked with many major insurance carriers and know exactly what documentation is needed to support your claim.
+At Titus Contracting, we’ve worked with many major insurance carriers and know exactly what documentation is needed to support your claim.

 While hiring professionals comes with an upfront cost, it can save you thousands in the long run by preventing: